 As detailed in the DEIS, based on discussions with the Village and Town Engineers, water supply and sanitary service is available with sufficient capacity to service the 105-unit Proposed Action.
-As shown in Table 4-1, the estimated water usage and sewage generation for the lower density versions of the Proposed Action is 11,000 gallons per day for 25 units, 22,000 gallons per day for 50 units, and 33,000 gallons per day for 75 units, with an estimated peak rate of 110 gpm utilizing the industry standard values for wastewater.
+As shown in Table 4-1, the estimated water usage and sewage generation for the lower density versions of the Proposed Action is 11,000 gallons per day for 25 units, 22,000 gallons per day for 50 units, and 33,000 gallons per day for 75 units, with an estimated peak rate of 110 gpm utilizing the industry standard values for wastewater (110 gallons per day per unit multiplied by the number of units).
 The water and sewer requirements are less for these versions compared to the Proposed Action, however, as no significant impacts to utility services are anticipated as a result of the Proposed Action, mitigation through a reduction in density is not necessary.

-The estimated population resulting from the lower density versions of the Proposed Action would be 92 persons for 25 units, 184 persons for 50 units, and 276 persons for 75 units (using the Rutgers generation numbers).
-The estimated population of public school age children would be 22 for 25 units, 44 for 50 units, and 66 for 75 units.
+The estimated population resulting from the lower density versions of the Proposed Action would be 92 persons for 25 units, 184 persons for 50 units, and 276 persons for 75 units (using the Rutgers generation multipliers of 3.67 persons per single family home and 2.83 persons per carriage home, as calculated throughout this chapter).
+The estimated population of public school age children would be 22 for 25 units, 44 for 50 units, and 66 for 75 units (using the Rutgers generation multipliers of 0.87 public school age children per single family home and 0.28 public school age children per carriage home, as calculated throughout this chapter).
 The 75-unit version would generate more school children than the Proposed Action (as single-family homes typically generate more school children than carriage homes).

 The ability to off-set added burdens of municipal resources by tax revenue generation would not change with the various reduced density iterations of the Proposed Action.
 The amount of revenue associated with each alternative would still be sufficient to cover the costs associated with the population and demands on municipal resources generated by each alternative.
 As the number of units decreases, so too would the amount of tax revenue generated decrease.
-By way of example, assuming a market value of \$2.6 million per single-family home, in total, the Project Site would generate \$1,757,776 for 25 units, \$3,504,136 for 50 units, and \$5,250,495 for 75 units in tax revenue annually, following the tax rates provided in Chapter 3O of the DEIS.
+By way of example, assuming a market value of \$2.6 million per single-family home, in total, the Project Site would generate \$1,757,776 for 25 units, \$3,504,136 for 50 units, and \$5,250,495 for 75 units in tax revenue annually, following the tax rates provided in Table 30-1 of Chapter 30 of the DEIS.
 Of this total, approximately 50 percent would go to the MUFSD; approximately 25 percent would go to the Village of Mamaroneck; and the remainder would go to the Town, County, and other taxing districts.
-It is estimated that the overall result of the lower density versions of the Proposed Action would be a net fiscal benefit of \$1,408,129 for 25 units, \$2,804,843 for 50 units, and \$4,201,557 for 75 units.
+Applying the per student programmatic cost of \$15,893 paid by local property taxes to the estimated new public school students under each density alternative indicates that the lower density versions of the Proposed Action could result in an additional cost to the Mamaroneck Union Free School District of \$349,646 for 25 units, \$699,292 for 50 units, and \$1,048,938 for 75 units.
+Using these figures, it is estimated that the overall result of the lower density versions of the Proposed Action would be a net fiscal benefit of \$1,408,129 for 25 units, \$2,804,843 for 50 units, and \$4,201,557 for 75 units.
 In addition, these versions do not present financially viable alternatives to the Proposed Action.